bgd-labs/aave-proposals-v3/src/20240620_Multi_SetACIAsEmissionManager/SetACIAsEmissionManager.md

 ---
-title: "Set ACI as Emission Manager for Liquidity Mining Programs"
+title: "Set ACI as Emission Manager"
-author: "Aave Chan Initiative"
+author: "ACI"
 discussions: "https://governance.aave.com/t/arfc-set-aci-as-emission-manager-for-liquidity-mining-programs/17898#arfc-set-aci-as-emission-manager-for-liquidity-mining-programs-1"
 snapshot: "https://snapshot.org/#/aave.eth/proposal/0x364de11d3a298f2c76721a8926cb32823cc29d0a95eadecbc0a98c628a38194b"
 ---

 ## Simple Summary

-The current ARFC proposes to appoint the Aave Chan Initiative (ACI) as the Emission Manager for liquidity mining programs across Aave markets.
+The current ARFC proposes to appoint the Aave Chan Initiative (ACI) as the Emission Manager for liquidity mining programs across Aave instances.
 This will enable ACI to manage incentive programs funded by different partners, with the purpose of stimulating market activity and growth.

 ## Motivation